TRaSH-Guides/Guides/docs/Radarr/Radarr-remote-path-mapping.md

 ### Remote Path

-To find what you need to put in your remote path you need to open up your download client and look what you've used there as download location.
+To find out what you need to put in your remote path you need to open up your download client and look at what you've used there as download location.

 In SABnzbd go to `settings` => `Folders`